-The rights of non-Russian residents to own or vote our shares or ADSs may be subject to restrictions
+The rights of non-Russian residents to own or vote our shares or GDSs may be subject to restrictions

-According to the Law on the Securities Market and the regulations of the Russian Federal Commission on the Securities Market, the predecessor of the FSFM, the deposit of shares of a Russian company into an American Depositary Receipt ("ADR") program requires the permission of the FSFM.
-Such permission may be denied, among other reasons, if more than 35% of the class of shares eligible for deposit into the ADR program will circulate outside Russia, including in the form of ADSs, or if the ADR program contemplates the voting of the shares underlying the ADSs other than in accordance with the instructions of the ADS holders.
-Our ADR program has no express limitations on the deposit of our Ordinary Shares into the program, and it contemplates that, in the absence of instructions from ADS holders, the depositary will give a proxy to vote the shares underlying such ADRs to our representative.
-There is uncertainty as to whether the FSFM regulation applies to ADR programs into which additional shares have been deposited and/or continue to be deposited in excess of 35% of the Ordinary Shares at the time of enactment of the regulation, or only to ADR programs established after the time of its enactment.
-Articles appearing in the press have noted that in January 2003, The Bank of New York ceased deposits of shares of another Russian company into its ADR program after the aggregate number of shares deposited into the program exceeded the amount permitted by the FSFM for this company.
-We have never applied to the FSFM or its predecessor entities for permission for our ADR program.
-The number of the Ordinary Shares deposited in our ADR program constitutes approximately 24.5% of our Ordinary Shares, and we may be required to limit the amount of the Ordinary Shares deposited in our ADR program to 35% of our Ordinary Shares.
-Accordingly, we can give no assurance that The Bank of New York, acting as one of the depositaries for our ADR program, will allow additional deposits of the Ordinary Shares if they exceed the 35% limitation.
+According to the Law on the Securities Market and the regulations of the Russian Federal Commission on the Securities Market, the predecessor of the FSFM, the deposit of shares of a Russian company into deposit receipt ("DR") programs requires the permission of the FSFM.
+Such permission may be denied, among other reasons, if more than 35% of the class of shares eligible for deposit into the DR program will circulate outside Russia, including in the form of GDSs, or if the DR program contemplates the voting of the shares underlying the deposit shares ("DSs") other than in accordance with the instructions of the DS holders.
+Until July 10, 2006, in the absence of instructions from holders of our GDSs, the Depositary was entitled to give a proxy to vote the shares underlying such GDSs to our representative.
+From July 10, 2006, the shares underlying our GDSs may not be voted other than in accordance with the instructions of GDS holders and GDSs for which the Depositary does not receive timely voting instructions are not voted.
+Our GDR program had no express limitations on the deposit of our Ordinary Shares into the program until July 10, 2006.
+From July 10, 2006, Ordinary Shares may not be deposited into the program absent certification that the depositor is not resident in the United States.
+There is uncertainty as to whether the FSFM regulation applies to DR programs into which additional shares have been deposited and/or continue to be deposited in excess of 35% of the Ordinary Shares at the time of enactment of the regulation, or only to DR programs established after the time of its enactment.
+Articles appearing in the press have noted that in January 2003, The Bank of New York ceased deposits of shares of another Russian company into its DR program after the aggregate number of shares deposited into the program exceeded the amount permitted by the FSFM for this company.
+We have never applied to the FSFM or its predecessor entities for permission for our GDR program.
+The number of the Ordinary Shares deposited in our GDR program constitutes approximately 24.9% of our Ordinary Shares, and we may be required to limit the amount of the Ordinary Shares deposited in our GDR program to 35% of our Ordinary Shares.
+Accordingly, we can give no assurance that The Bank of New York, acting as Depositary for our GDR program, will allow additional deposits of the Ordinary Shares if they exceed the 35% limitation.
 Furthermore, the FSFM regulation does not specify the consequences of violating the regulation.
-An assertion that the FSFM regulation and/or the limitation on shares deposited in the program apply to our ADR program could have a material adverse effect on the market price of our Ordinary Shares or ADSs.
+An assertion that the FSFM regulation and/or the limitation on shares deposited in the program apply to our GDR program could have a material adverse effect on the market price of our Ordinary Shares or GDSs.